Cuts to benefits

 Want we want

-- Improvements to the process so that people are financially supported and not caused undue stress throughout their claim for PIP.
+- Improvements to the process so disabled young people are financially supported and not caused undue stress throughout their claim for PIP.

 What you can do